mugnimaestra/speech-to-text/README.md

 2. **Deployment Steps**
    1. Push your code to GitHub/GitLab
-   2. Create an account on [Render.com](https://render.com)
+   2. Create an account on [Railway.app](https://railway.app)
-   3. Create a new Web Service
+   3. Create a new project
    4. Connect your repository
-   5. Use the following settings:
-      - Build Command: `yarn install && yarn build`
-      - Start Command: `yarn start`
-   6. Add environment variable:
+   5. Add environment variables:
       - LEMONFOX_API_KEY: (your api key)
+      - NEXT_PUBLIC_ACCESS_CODE: (your chosen access code for authentication)
+   6. Railway will automatically detect the Dockerfile and deploy your application

+Note: Environment variables set in Railway.app will automatically be available to your application during build and runtime.
+No additional Docker configuration is needed for environment variables.

 ## Error Handling